Ghost Theme Structure & Organization

 Norbert4 min read

-In this tutorial we will explore the basics of a Ghost Theme, more specifically the file structure and organization.
+In this tutorial we'll explore the basics of a Ghost theme, focusing on file structure and organization.

-Ghost themes use the Handlebars templating language, this generates a static HTML server side and delivers it to the browser.
-Additionally express hbs library is used to for adding additional features.
+Ghost themes use the Handlebars templating language, which generates server-rendered HTML and delivers it to the browser.
+Ghost uses express-hbs under the hood to power theme helpers and additional Handlebars features.

 Basic Ghost Theme Structure